arangodb/arangodb/Documentation/UserManual/Foxx.md

 separate application server.

-So given you want to build an application that sends a plain-text response "Worked!" for all requests to `/dev/my_app/meadow`.
+So given you want to build an application that sends a plain-text response "Hello YourName!" for all requests to `/dev/my_app/hello/YourName`.
 How would you achieve that with Foxx?

 First, create a directory `apps` somewhere in your filesystem.
 Let's assume